hailedereje/simple-html-site/Readme.md

 5. **Access the Site**:
 Open your web browser and go to `http://localhost:{port}` (replace `{port}` with the port number you specified).
 You should see the site running with the search functionality enabled.

+## If The code donot run as Expected :
+    this is due to invalid certifact in this case I can `Demo` live on my computer contact me I will be happy to show
 ## Technologies Used

 - HTML